 It was, ironically, partly owing to FDR's efforts to balance the budget that he was ultimately compelled to embrace deficit spending.
 For besides making aggressive cuts to relief programs to compensate for the Bonus Bill debacle of 1936, FDR introduced several new taxes, including the notorious undistributed profits tax.
 The government also began collecting the new social security tax, authorized by the 1935 Social Security Act, in January 1937.
 Because the government wouldn't begin paying social security benefits until 1940, the overall result of the 1937 tax was a considerable reduction in the government's net contribution to overall spending.
 Steps were also being taken in the meantime, both by the Treasury and by the Federal Reserve, that all but slammed the brakes on growth in the money stock, dampening spending that much further.
 The combined results of these developments was the devastating depression of 1937-8 that undid much of the recovery achieved during Roosevelt's first term.

-The "Roosevelt Recession," as Republicans especially liked to refer to it, was to alter FDR's policies in two ways.
-First, it marked the winding-down of the New Deal, properly understood.
+The "Roosevelt Depression," as Republicans especially liked to refer to it, was to alter FDR's policies in two ways.
+First, it marked the winding-down of the New Deal, properly understood, in part because it helped seal the fate of many more liberal Democrats in the 1938 mid-term election.
 1938 saw the last major piece of New Deal legislation, the Fair Labor Standards Act.
 Second, it marked the beginning of "Keynesian" fiscal policy, first as a matter of necessity, but soon enough as a matter of genuinely revised beliefs.
 With FDR's request, in April 1938, for $3 billion in spending for immediate relief efforts, the idea that deficits might actually serve a countercyclical purpose, which certain economists had been urging for years, at last took hold in the halls of power.
 Even then the conversion was far from complete.
 The New Dealers were still not ready to see tax cuts as a means for achieving fiscal stimulus.
-"In the late 1930s," Joseph Thorndike (2009, p.
-122) observes, "the notion of countercyclical tax cuts…remained in the land of economic theory, not political reality."
-Robert Musgrave puts the point even more strongly, saying that expansionary tax cuts were still "unthinkable" then.
-According to Thorndike, such cuts only gained acceptance "after the fiscal watershed of World War II."
+“In the late 1930s,” Joseph Thorndike (2009, p.
+122) observes, “the notion of countercyclical tax cuts…remained in the land of economic theory, not political reality.”
+Robert Musgrave puts the point even more strongly, saying that expansionary tax cuts were still “unthinkable” then.
+According to Thorndike, such cuts only gained acceptance “after the fiscal watershed of World War II.”

 That New Deal fiscal policy contributed little to recovery from the Great Depression, and probably contributed to the setback of 1937-8, doesn’t mean that the New Deal as a whole contributed little to recovery.
 To assess the New Deal's overall contribution to the recovery, we have to consider the consequences of other New Deal programs and policies, including those that influenced the behavior of the U.S. money stock.
 I'll take up New Deal monetary policy next.